 - the dynamic Danube Delta

 The Danube and its tributaries host a variety of fascinating and diverse ecological territories with many unique plants and animals.
-The rich and unique biodiversity and riverine habitats have been under severe pressure due to human activities since centuries.
+The rich and unique biodiversity and riverine habitats have been under severe pressure due to human activities for centuries.
 However, today the protection of environment and biodiversity is on the political agenda of the different Danubian States.